gdha/adhocr/README.md

 adhocr
 ======

-Adhocr is tool to run commands on multiple systems simultaneously using expect or ssh
+Adhocr is tool to run commands on multiple systems simultaneously using expect and ssh